 1. Sunshine is good for the mood

 Serotonin is a hormone which stabilizes the mood and contributes to the feeling of happiness which in turn helps us be productive and engaging.
 Spending time in the sun will boost the production of this feel-good chemical even when we wear the SPF 50 cream.
 Sunshine is one of the most efficient ways to naturally fight depression and anxiety, as well as to feel more enthusiastic and active.
 Additionally, if you live in areas with expressed seasons, you may be suffering from the seasonal affective disorder which has depressive symptoms, especially during winter.

 Since during gardening, you will be spending a lot of time outside during daylight, you will quickly notice the benefits of sunlight.
 It will also stimulate the production of melatonin which is sleep hormone responsible for the regulation of our biological clocks.
 Therefore, you will have better sleep at night and feel more rested in the morning and the next day.

 2. It will get you to move

 You may not perceive gardening as physical activity, but it will actually make you move your body pretty significantly.
 During the physical activity, our brain produces endorphin which makes us feel relaxed and happy.
 In turn, our confidence is better and stress levels go down which empowers us to lead quality and responsible lifestyles.

-Gardening is a low impact activity but for many, it doesn’t feel burdening or as an obligation and so it usually goes unnoticed for hours.
+Gardening is a low impact activity but for many, it doesn’t feel burdening or like an obligation and so it usually goes unnoticed for hours.
 Basically, this means that you can spend hours tending to your plants without even being aware of how much time has passed.
 Gardening can also help the elderly do more exercise since it’s healthy for them to move around a bit.